ParryPee/WeatherBot/README.md

    - `/start` - Show the main menu
    - `/help` - Display help information
    - `/forecast24` - Get the 24-hour forecast for a region
+   - `/feelslike` - Get the current "feels like" temperature based on your location

 ## Project Structure